Google Domains Overview – Everything You Need To Know

 If you’re looking for a quick and easy way to register a domain name, look no further than Google Domains.

-In this article, we’re going to be discussing what Google Domains is, the advantages and disadvantages surrounding it, and a little bit of guidance on how actually to use it.
+This article will discuss what Google Domains is, its advantages and disadvantages, and a little guidance on how to use it.

 Google Registers Domains?
 Google Domains Overview

-Unlike a lot of popular domain registration services, Google Domains doesn’t offer any direct hosting, this means that you’ll have to purchase hosting services separately.
+Unlike many popular domain registration services, Google Domains doesn’t offer direct hosting.
+This means that you’ll have to purchase hosting services separately.
 Don’t worry, several types of hosting are out there and can start on the cheap.

 It’s useful to use Google Domains, especially if you use a Google account for many things regarding your website.
 You can connect to other Google services like Google Wordspace, Google Search Console, and more.